snu-vldb-ta/SNU-BKMS1-2024S/README.md

-7. For the report submission, please refer to the [link](https://github.com/kyongs/mysql57-buffer-pool-experiment.md/blob/main/submission-guide.md). <br/>
+7. Execute the expriments with buffer pool size of 10%, 30% and 50%.
+For the report submission, please refer to the [link](https://github.com/kyongs/mysql57-buffer-pool-experiment.md/blob/main/submission-guide.md). <br/>